 Favorite vacation place: Not sure if I have a favourite place.
 Generally I just love to travel.
 Though I do have to say that Cornwall is pretty amazing.

 Favorite book: I’d say my favourite work of literature is The Great Gatsby by F. Scott Fitzgerald.
 For non-fiction I’d have to say How to Be Idle by Tom Hodgkinson.

 Favorite song: You can’t always get what you want by the Rolling Stones.

 What are you currently reading?
 I tend to have 6-7 different books on the go at the same time.
 I’m currently reading several books on maps and cartography (probably because of my interest in travel), several books on legal translation, legal writing style and terminology, primarily because I plan to write a book on legal translation myself, and several books on psychology.
 I’ve also just finished Steven Pinker’s The Sense of Style which is quite enlightening.

 John O’Shea is Greek-English translator specialised in legal and financial translation.
 He studied law and then went on to teach European, Environmental and Company law, as well as Law & Computers while doing an LLM and working towards a doctorate.
 After developing a successful translation business in Greece he moved back to the UK to engage in legal research and set up Jurtrans Translations which specialises in legal and financial translation in the Greek-English combination.
 For the last 9 years he has been teaching GR-EN legal translation skills at Glossologia in Athens.
 He loves art, travel and playing around with words.
-Check out his LinkedIn profile and his website.
+Check out his website.